Discover how to distinguish your organization from the competition by cultivating the ability to deliver on-time and on-budget

 Your ability to influence the predictable delivery of your capital project diminishes over time.
 In the very early stages of pre-planning, your power to influence cost and schedule is at its peak, and it declines as the project progresses.
 Once procurement begins, your ability to control costs drops precipitously, and once construction begins your ability to influence timelines dwindles by the day.

-At Concord, we have been building a proven model for Predictability Thinking™, helping Owner teams assure predictable project delivery from the early stages of the project.
-Predictability Thinking™ is most powerful when applied in the very early stages of the project's business opportunity shaping and pre-planning.
-In the very beginning, you have the most leverage over costs and timelines -- it is when you are establishing systems, adopting protocols and signing contracts.
+At Concord, we have built a proven model for Predictability Thinking™, helping Owner teams assure predictable gas power plant delivery from the early stages of the project.
+Predictability Thinking™ is most powerful when applied in the very early stages of the project’s business opportunity shaping and pre-planning.
+In the very beginning, you have the most leverage over costs and timelines — it is when you are establishing systems, adopting protocols and signing contracts.
 If you want to deliver a predictable project, start early.